syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmRadialMenu.md

 # ejmRadialMenu

-Essential JavaScript Mobile Radial Menu control is a context that represent the menu items in a circular order with a center button element in it.
+Essential JavaScript Mobile RadialMenu control is a context that represent the menu items in a circular order with a center button element in it.

 Custom Design for HTML RadialMenu control.